Setting Up an AWS Java Application on EC2

 2. Setting up an EC2 instance and Launching

 - First select the Launch a virtual machine with EC2.
-This instance will provide more flexibility to your environment than Beanstalk hance why we are reviewing this process.
+This instance will provide more flexibility to your environment than Beanstalk (hence why we are reviewing this process).

 - Pick your target environment.
 For this example, I selected Amazon Linux AMI 2018.03.0 (HVM), SSD Volume Type because I am planning to deploy a Java application.